Geu-Pro2023/EcoGuard/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# License

-## License Information

-The EcoGuard project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-This means you are free to use, modify, and distribute the code as long as you include the original copyright and license notice in any copies or substantial portions of the software.

-### License Summary:

-- **Permission is hereby granted, free of charge:** To use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following conditions.
-- **The above copyright notice and this permission notice must be included in all copies or substantial portions of the Software.**
-- **The software is provided "as is", without warranty of any kind.** The authors are not liable for any claims, damages, or other liabilities arising from the use of the software.

-For more details, please refer to the [LICENSE](./LICENSE) file in the repository.